ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

 ![Product asset collection](img/product_assets_collections.png)

-You can move assets between collection by using drag and drop.
+You can move assets between collections by using drag and drop.

 ![Moving assets between collection with drag and drop](img/collection_dnd.png)